-Tiny, sweet-tempered, and boasting a sophisticated heritage, the Cavachon is a popular breed of designer dog, and for good reason.
-A mix between a Bichon Frise and a Cavalier King Charles Spaniel (what a mouthful!), the result is a small little dog who can make for a heart-warming, comforting companion.
+Tiny, sweet-tempered, and boasting a sophisticated heritage, the Cavachon is a popular designer dog.
+A mix between a Bichon Frise and Cavalier King Charles Spaniel, the result is a small dog who can make for a heart-warming, comforting companion.

-Even though at first glance you might have already fallen in love with their droopy ears and fluffy whiskers, it doesn’t hurt to learn more about this dog breed.
+At first glance, you might have already fallen in love with their droopy ears and fluffy whiskers.
 With this in mind, we’ve compiled all you need to know about the Cavachon’s appearance, temperament, health and grooming care, and much more!

 RECOMMENDED: 21 Best Mixed Dog Breeds

 Table of Contents

 - The Cavachon Appearance

 - Grooming a Cavachon

 Friendliness: There are few mixed dog breeds as friendly as the Cavachon.
 Every moving object is another opportunity for the Cavachon to make a friend.
 This includes other humans, dogs, cats, small pets and more.
 On the flip side, they’ll likely make terrible guard or watch dogs.

 Trainability: For the most part, Cavachon dogs are easy to train.
 Bred from two intelligent dog breeds, they’re quite smart and always eager to please.
 Both these characteristics make a highly trainable dog.
 I’d recommend Cavachons for even the most novice and inexperienced owners.